NCIP/CDR-Lite/README.md

 See here for more Grails installation information: http://grails.org/doc/latest/guide/gettingStarted.html

-After cloning from GitHub, open a console window, navigate to the cahubdataservices folder, run the following commands:
+After cloning from GitHub, open a console window, navigate to the cdrlite folder, run the following commands:

 0) set JAVA_OPTS=-XX:MaxPermSize=128m -XX:PermSize=512m -Xms1024m -Xmx2048m (This is a generous estimate.
 Default memory settings are not enough.)